Metasurface-Enhanced Mid-Infrared Imaging Spectroscopy with Broadband Quantum Cascade Lasers: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the European Union's Horizon Europe Research and Innovation Programme under agreements 101046424 (TwistedNano) and 101070700 (MIRAQLS).
 This work was supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract numbers 22.00018 and 22.00081.
+The authors thank Alpes Lasers for lending the broadband QCL chip.
 The authors acknowledge the use of nanofabrication facilities at the Center of MicroNano Technology of \'Ecole Polytechnique F\'ed\'erale de Lausanne.